NB. We've kept this page separate from our EMS/IR Metabolic Horse page as Cushings/PPID has its own complex metabolic circumstances.

 We'd not long had Dinks - just 6-weeks; he was a lovely senior chap, perfect for a young child's lead-rein pony.
 Yet very unexpectedly on his daily walk, he went from happily walking out the previous day to seriously lame in all four hooves alongside very worryingly very laboured breathing – all typical signs of acute laminitis.
 This literally happened overnight - the previous day he'd been fine; the next, he wasn't.

-Although we instantly alleviated his symptoms, there had been other niggling signs on the sidelines - even though we were still getting to know him, we were approaching summer and it was obvious that his winter coat wasn't shifting.
+Although we instantly alleviated him, there had been other niggling signs on the sidelines - even though we were still getting to know him, we were approaching summer and it was obvious that his winter coat wasn't shifting.
 He was also noticeably drinking excessively and saturating his stable.
 We suspected Cushing's and got him tested.
 It came back positive.

 Cut to 2014, and my step-daughter's now third pony, Cookie, also developed the classic non-shedding curly coat, still holding onto it in August, alongside noticeable lethargy and, well, she was just so sad.
 She was 14 at the time.
 (Updated 2021 - Cookie's still very much with us, now aged 21.)